connietran-dev/passport-authentication/README.md

 * You can run `npm install` to install the following Node packages required for the application:
     * `bcryptjs` - password hashing function
     * `express` - web framework for Node
-    *` express-session` - session middleware for Express
+    * `express-session` - session middleware for Express
-    * `mysql2` - MySQL driver used with Sequelize
     * `passport` - Express-compatible authentication middleware for Node.js
     * `passport-local` - Passport strategy for authenticating with a local username and password instead of something like authenticating with Google
     * `sequelize` - ORM for Node.JS
+    * `mysql2` - MySQL driver used with Sequelize

 ### **server.js**

 #### Purpose:

 * This file requires Express to set up an Express server needed to run the application.

-* `process.env.PORT || 3000` means to run the application on whatever is in the environment variable PORT, f0r example, if you deploy to a server like Heroku, or `8080` if there's nothing there, for example if you run the application locally.
+* `process.env.PORT || 8080` means the application will run on whatever is in the environment variable PORT, for example, for when you deploy to a server like Heroku; OR it will run on 8080 if there's nothing there, for example, if you run the application locally.

-* When you initiate the server with `node server.js`, you can view the `index.html` in your browser.
-You can do this by running `node server.js`.
-Then go to your browser and go to `localhost:8080`.
+* When you initiate the server with `node server.js`, you can view the application in your browser.
+You can do this by running `node server.js`, then go to your browser and go to `localhost:8080`.

+### **config/config.json**

+#### Purpose:

 * Before initiating your server, make sure to create the `passport_demo` database in your local development environment as specified in `config/config.json`.

+* Note that in `config.json` the `"dialect"` specified for Sequelize is `"mysql"`.
+Thus, the database created must be a MySQL database.

-    * You can create this database by running the following in your database client (e.g., MySQL Workbench or Navicat) or by using the MySQL CLI:
+* You can create the `passport_demo` database locally by running the following in your database client (e.g., MySQL Workbench or Navicat) or by using the MySQL CLI:

     ```
     DROP DATABASE IF EXISTS `passport_demo`;
     CREATE DATABASE `passport_demo`;
     ```

+* Depending on which environment you are running the application, use the applicable credentials in `config.json` to allow the application access to your database.

 ### **routes/html-routes.js**

 #### Purpose:

-* This file uses Express to define routes for common URL requests from the user's browser - for example, the `/` root, `/login`, and `/members`.
+* This file uses Express to define routes for common URL requests from the user's browser - for example, the `"/"` root, `/login`, and `/members`.
 Whenever there is a request for one of these routes from the browser, this file has code to check whether the user already has an account.

-If they do, they will be sent to the `/members` page.
-Otherwise, the app uses `.sendFile` to send the `/signup.html` or `/login.html` files for the `/` root and `/login` respectively.
-If a user who is not logged in tries to access the `/members` route, they will be redirected to the signup page
+* If the user has an account, they will be sent to the `/members` page.
+Otherwise, the app uses `.sendFile` to send the `/signup.html` or `/login.html` files for the `"/"` root and `/login` routes, respectively.

+* If a user who is not logged in tries to access the `/members` route, they will be redirected to the signup page.

 ### **models/index.js**

 #### Purpose:

-* This is the default file created when the Sequelize CLI is run using `npx sequelize-cli init:models`.
+* This is the default file created when the Sequelize CLI (command-line inteface) is run using `npx sequelize-cli init:models` command.

-* This file reads the file system of the application with `fs`, interacts with Sequelize, and loads in the configuration of the environment created by package.json.
+* This `models/index.js`file reads the file system of the application with `fs`, interacts with Sequelize, and loads in the configuration of the environment created by package.json.

-* This file creates an instance of Sequelize, passes in `config` as an object, and automatically creates a `model` out of any files in the same directory as this file that end in `.js`, such as `user.js`.
+* This file creates an instance of Sequelize, passes in `config` as an object.

+* The main purpose of this file is to automatically create a `model` out of any files in the same directory as this file that end in `.js`, such as `user.js`.
+A Model represents a table in the database, e.g., `Users` table in our `passport_demo` database which is created out of `user.js`.
+Instances of this class, e.g., a `db.User.create` in `api-routes.js` represent a database row.

-* This then loads those objects in memory, and exports these objects.
-This allows us to `require("./models")` in `server.js`.
+* This file then loads these objects in memory and exports these objects.
+This allows us to import all models in the `models/` folder into `server.js` with `require("./models")`.

-* A Model represents a table in the database.
-Instances of this class represent a database row.

 ## The Sign Up Process

+With the general application files laid out, let's track what happens when a user signs up for an account in the browser and walk through the following files:

 * public/signup.html
 * public/js/signup.js
+* routes/html-routes.js
 * routes/api-routes.js
 * models/user.js
 * bcryptjs